drvinceknight/pfm/book/tools-for-mathematics/06-probability/tutorial/main.md

    token.
 ```

-We will use the `random` library from the Python standard library to do this.
+You will use the `random` library from the Python standard library to do this.

-First we start off by building a Python **tuple** to represent the bag with the
+First start by building a Python **tuple** to represent the bag with the
 tokens.
-We assign this to a variable `bag`:
+Assign this to a variable `bag`:

 ```{code-cell} ipython3
 bag = (